wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/54-brief-for-hasluck.md

 ---
+doc_date: '1966-07-28'
+doc_num: 54
+doc_order: 54
+naa_refs:
+- naa_barcode: 550890
+  naa_control_symbol: 3036/14/1 PART 5
+  naa_series: A1838
+  reference: '[NAA: A 1838, 3036/14/1 part 5]'
-title: "54 Brief For Hasluck"
+title: Brief For Hasluck
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9562
 vol_id: 26
-doc_date: 1966-07-28
-barcode: 550890
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 54 Brief For Hasluck

 Canberra, undated

 Confidential

  **West Irian and Papua New Guinea**

-[_matter omitted_]
+[ _matter omitted_ ]

 (ii) _West Irian exile organizations_

 There are two political organizations in the Netherlands set up by political leaders from West Irian who left the country before the Indonesian take-over.
 One is the Papuan National Front, chaired by Marcus Kaisiepo, a cousin of the present Governor of West Irian.
 The other is the Freedom Committee for West Irian, chaired by Nicolaas Jouwe.
-Jouwe was originally a member of the PNF but left because of personal differences with members of the PNF executive.2
+Jouwe was originally a member of the PNF but left because of personal differences with members of the PNF executive.[2](#f2)

 The stated aims of both organizations are legitimate: they wish to attract international attention to developments in West Irian and to ensure that Indonesia fulfils her obligations under the 1962 agreement.
 Inevitably, however, their activities are bitterly anti-Indonesian and they maintain clandestine contacts with underground organizations in West Irian.